 Aimed at people with some experience as PR professionals, the Diploma focuses on strategic public relations and its role as an integral part of both public and private sector communications.

 Studying for the CIPR Professional PR Diploma will give you the boost your career needs to take it to the next stage, helping you to develop your team more effectively and progress towards senior management levels.
 Taking an in-depth look at PR, you will learn to put theory into practice and apply the concepts you learn to your own sector.

 The course is taught and assessed at the same level as a postgraduate degree.
 You will learn through three modules, taught over one year on a part-time basis, with individual tutor support by email and via the course’s online learning environment.
 The course is taught by academics and practitioners who are full members of the CIPR.

-Graduates with the Diploma feel it really improved their career prospects.
-Whether it is gaining a promotion, like Fiona Denning, who rose from Communications Assistant to Communications Specialist at the Queen Elizabeth Hospital Birmingham, or the complete change of career you are looking for, the CIPR Professional PR Diploma offers the skills you need to get ahead in this highly competitive sector.
+Graduates believe the Diploma has really improved their career prospects.
+Whether you are looking to win a promotion, or an exciting change in your career direction you are looking for, the CIPR Professional PR Diploma offers the skills you need to get ahead in this highly competitive sector.

 Visit our School site for more student work and extra information.

 Our students have gone on to work with companies such as: